girish-raju/drift_fork/docs/docs/dart_api/expressions.md

 you need to use them because a feature you use is not available in drift, consider creating an issue to let us know.
 If you just prefer SQL, you could also take a look at [compiled SQL](../sql_api/custom_queries.md) which is type-safe to use.

+Especially when custom expressions need to embed sub-expressions, `CustomExpression` is a bit limiting.
+A more complex alternative that gives you full control on how snippets are written to SQL can be to implement `Expression` directly.
+For instance, this is an expression that implements [row values](https://sqlite.org/rowvalue.html) with Drift's query builder:

+{{ load_snippet('row-values','lib/snippets/dart_api/expressions.dart.excerpt.json') }}

+It can then be used like this:

+{{ load_snippet('rowvalue-use','lib/snippets/dart_api/expressions.dart.excerpt.json') }}